-She is extremely upset by a rectal anaesthetic.
-Then she becomes quiet and settles.
+She becomes quiet and settles.
 But at the end of her stay she is withdrawn from her mother, shaken in her trust.
 In recent years there have been great changes in children’s wards, partly brought about by this film.
 But many young children still go to hospital without the mother, and despite the play ladies and volunteers the depth of their distress and the risks to later mental health remain an insufficiently recognised problem.

-This film study of typical emotional deterioration in an unaccompanied young patient, and of the subtle ways in which she shows or conceals deep feelings of distress, remains as vivid and relevant as when it was made.
+Typical emotional deterioration in an unaccompanied young patient, and of the subtle ways in which she shows or conceals deep feelings of distress.
+Two versions:

 abridged: 30 mins or full: 45 mins, at the same price.
 We will send the abridged version unless you specify the full 45 minute version.